zenpai6996/Spendly-backend/README.md

 ## 🤝 Contributing

-We welcome contributions!
+Contributions are welcome !
 Here's how you can help:

 <div align="center">